FinnbarrAmbrose/UK-Home-Price-Predictor/README.md

 User Story 2: As a developer, I want to test the deployed app so I can fix any errors before users see them.
 User Story 3: As a user, I want to access a clean, working version of the app so I can explore it without installing anything.
 User Story 4: As a developer, I want to keep the app updated so I can release improvements and bug fixes easily.

+## Dashboard Design
+we built a Streamlit app with five pages, matching the navigation bar:

+1. **Project Overview** – overview of the project, data snapshot, and high-level metrics

+2. **Correlation Analysis** – interactive plots showing relationships between features and sale price

+3. **Sale Price Prediction** – input form for property features → instant price estimate, with a banner showing “MAE < £5 000 achieved”

+4. **Hypothesis Validation** – statistical test results (t-tests, ANOVA) with decision verdicts

+5. **Machine Learning Model** – model performance metrics and details of the trained pipeline

 ## Technologies